owntracks/booklet/docs/guide/quicksetup.md

 - if you are prompted for a password, it will be your user password.
 After entering it you ought to see the output as above.

 - also make sure the DNS domain you chose is associated with your VPS.
-You can probably test this by using the `ping` utility from your laptop:
+You can probably test this by using the `ping` utility from your laptop.
+The machine might not actually be reachable, but you should see its IP address:

         $ ping owntracks.example
         ...